firavoyage/blogging/projects.md

   - algorithm card collection
   - not for rating
 - learn
-  - javascript & game engine
+  - javascript with game dev
-  - cpp & sugars
+  - cpp with algorithms
-  - python & libraries
+  - python with libraries
-  - algorithm & problems
+  - oi roadmap with problem lists
-  - codeforces & editorial
+  - codeforces editorial for 8yo
-- macros
+- macro sugars
   - rd
   - pr
   - prn